 - Central apnea, if there is no effort throughout the entire apnea

-Mixed apnea occurs if there is no effort in the first part and there is an effort in the second part of the apnea (See polygraph).
+Mixed apnea occurs if there is no effort in the first part and there is an effort in the second part of the apnea.
+See Figure 1.
+Polygraph depicting an example of central and obstructive apnea.

-Home sleep tests (HST) or portable monitoring (PM) have gained popularity due to their relative accessibility and lower cost.
-PM, however, should be used with specific rules and procedures based on the AASM unattended PM task force guidelines, which outlined the following criteria [42]:
+Home sleep tests or portable monitoring (PM) have gained popularity due to their relative accessibility and lower cost.
+PM, however, should be used with specific rules and procedures based on the AASM unattended PM task force guidelines.[44]
+These guidelines outlined the following criteria:

-- At a minimum, PM must record airflow, respiratory effort, and blood oxygenation.
+- At a minimum, the PM must record airflow, respiratory effort, and blood oxygenation.

 - The airflow, effort, and oximetric biosensors conventionally used for in-laboratory PSG should be used in PM.